Transportation Planning to Improve Air Quality and Address Climate Change

 What we’re doing

-We focus on building broad public support for a transition to an equitable multi-modal transportation system, advocating for policies that promote alternative transportation modes that can reduce vehicle miles traveled, increase fleet electrification, and ensure everyone can get where they need to go.
+We focus on building broad public support for an equitable multi-modal transportation system that promotes alternative transportation modes, reduces vehicle miles traveled, increases fleet electrification, and ensures everyone can get where they need to go.

 We conduct research and support plans and initiatives to improve multi-modal transportation options both within the city and in the wider Houston region.
 These include the Houston Bike Plan, Houston’s METRO bus and light rail system, H-GAC’s High Capacity Transit Task Force, and Houston BCycle.
 In addition to supporting individual projects, we advocate for structural funding redistributions and project reprioritization at the local, regional, and state level to better support an accessible, sustainable transportation infrastructure system.

 We research and advocate for electrification projects to encourage a transition from fossil fuels to renewable electric power.
 In 2019, we contributed to the drafting of the City’s EVolve Houston electrification roadmap.
 We continue to partner with the participating organizations to advance the goals and strategies outlined to extensively electrify fleets in the region and encourage studies on the infrastructure needs for mass adaptation of electric vehicles.